vaddhiparthy/Vaddhiparthy/README.md

 <h1 align="center">Hi 👋, I'm Surya Vaddhiparthy</h1>
 <h3 align="center">Data Science and Data Analytics Professional</h3>

+Welcome to my GitHub profile!
+Here, you can find an array of data-related projects that showcase my skills and experience in various data tools and technologies.
+My expertise includes utilizing tools like Tableau Server, Microsoft Power BI, and MS Excel to create advanced reporting, analytics, dashboards, and visualization.
+I am also well-versed in programming languages such as SQL, Python (using libraries like NumPy, Pandas, and PySpark), SAS, and R for data analysis and modeling.

+I am experienced in various data related tasks such as ETL, data wrangling, data pipeline, and modeling, utilizing tools such as Azure Databricks, AWS and Google Big Query.
+Additionally, I have a solid understanding of statistical concepts such as Advanced Regression, Classification, Time Series Forecasting, and A/B Testing that I have applied to real-world projects.

+I hope my portfolio will be useful for you to evaluate my skills and potential.
+I would love the opportunity to demonstrate my abilities and skills through contributing to your projects, collaborating or discussing new projects.
+Please do not hesitate to reach out to me if you have any questions or are interested in working together.

 - 👨‍💻 All of my projects are available at [https://vaddhiparthy.com/projects](https://vaddhiparthy.com/projects)

 - 💬 Ask me about **Python, R, SQL**